![]() Photo by Khachik Simonian on Unsplash

 I live near McDonald's.

-correct I live near to McDonald's. incorrect xx You can say "near to", but it's wrong, but you will be understood.
+Correct I live near to McDonald's.
+Incorrect xx You can say "near to", but it's wrong, but you will be understood.

 You can say "next to" no problem.
 McDonald's is next to my house.
 It just gets more confusing! |